LeonardoDiasRR/sqlalchemy-generic-repository/README.md

 ```

 ### read(**kwargs)
 Read one item based on it's primary key(s).
-Return a instance of model retreived or None if no row where found.
+Return a instance of model retreived or None if no row where found in database.
 ```
 epmloyee = GenericRepository(EmployeeModel)
 employee.read(id=1)